habibshahid/aiqa/client/src/documentation/user-manual.md

 - **Trend Analysis**: Analyze QA metrics over time
 - **Export Reports**: Generate CSV reports for analysis
 - **Group Management**: Manage user groups and permissions
+- **Billing & Usage**: View usage statistics and manage credits

+### Interactive Tour

+AIQA includes an interactive tour to help you get familiar with the system:

+1. **First-time Login**: The tour automatically starts on your first login to the dashboard.
+2. **Tour Navigation**: Use the "Next" and "Back" buttons to navigate through the tour steps.
+3. **Skip Option**: You can skip the tour at any time by clicking "Skip Tour" or the X button.
+4. **Page-Specific Tours**: Different pages have specialized tours focusing on their specific features.
+5. **Restart Tours**: You can restart any tour by clicking your profile icon and selecting "Restart Tours."

+**Note**: Tours are designed to run on specific pages.
+The dashboard tour only runs on the dashboard, the scheduler tour only on the scheduler page, etc. If a tour step cannot find its target element, it will automatically skip to the next available step.

 ## Dashboard

 ### Overview

 The Dashboard provides a bird's-eye view of your quality assurance program.
 It displays key metrics, agent performance statistics, and recent evaluation results.

+### Performance Metrics Cards

+The dashboard features several performance metric cards that provide at-a-glance insights:

+1. **Overall QA Score**:
+   - Shows your average evaluation score
+   - Includes trend indicators comparing to previous periods
+   - Color-coded to quickly identify performance levels

+2. **Customer Sentiment**:
+   - Displays percentage of positive sentiment interactions
+   - Shows breakdown of positive/neutral/negative sentiment ratios
+   - Tracks sentiment trends over time

+3. **Evaluation Completion**:
+   - Shows progress toward evaluation targets
+   - Indicates completion percentage against goals
+   - Helps track quality assurance coverage

+4. **Areas Needing Focus**:
+   - Identifies critical improvement areas
+   - Highlights most common issues across evaluations
+   - Prioritizes areas for agent coaching

+5. **Agent Performance Spread**:
+   - Shows distribution of agent performance scores
+   - Helps identify performance gaps across your team
+   - Indicates overall team consistency

+Each card provides visual indicators through colors and icons to quickly communicate status, and many include sparkline charts showing recent trends.

 ### Filter Options